yxyang1111/Pseudo-Knowledge-Graph/README.md

 This is the implementation for the paper:

-Meta-Path Guided Retrieval and In-Graph Text for Enhanced LLM with Pseudo-Knowledge Graphs
+Pseudo-Knowledge Graph: Meta-Path Guided Retrieval and In-Graph Text for Enhanced LLM

 ### Overview